In This LA Neighborhood, Protest Art Is A Verb

 "I'm not going anywhere," Nicodim says."
 I've been here in the downtown area for the last 25 years, I'm not going to go away because someone tells me to just go, you know?
 I'm home."

-But gallery opponents recently scored their first factory.
-Citing persistent harassment and trolling, one art space in Boyle Heights closed earlier this year.
+But gallery opponents recently scored their first victory.
+Citing persistent harassment and trolling, one art space in Boyle Heights closed this year.

 To celebrate its closure, Vilchis and his fellow anti-gallery activists held a party in front of the building, complete with a mariachi group.